The Product Validation Process: From Idea to Evidence

 • The Agile Feedback Funnel is a perfect method.
 A "Micro-Feedback" Survey can be run for free with a Google Form.
 "Problem/Solution Interviews" can be done over free video calls.
 These lean methods allow you to gather a massive amount of high-quality evidence with a budget of zero.

-Put the framework into practice now with:
+Put the Framework into Action